Last updated on

 Track Lighting Pendants

 Although most track lights use heads that can be tilted to a specific direction, many are also turning to pendants for their reliable illumination of a designated spot.
 Track lighting pendants have long cords to make sure that the bulb is as close as possible to the dining table or work surface.

 Track pendant lighting is great for spots in the kitchen that require a high amount of illumination.
-These include the kitchen island, the breakfast bar, and the dining table.
+These include the kitchen island, the breakfast bar, and the dining table (if the island is not present).
 Tracks can accommodate multiple pendants which are good for spreading the light across long tables.